 4. Audio-Technica ATH-M50x – Best Overall

 These headphones need no introduction.
-They are Audio Technica’s bestselling headphones that continue to tick on despite sizeable competition from other brands.
+The Audio Technica ATH are Audio Technica’s bestselling studio headphones for gaming that continue to tick on despite sizeable competition from other brands.

-The ATH-M50x is essentially the ATH-M50 with a few cosmetic upgrades.
+The Audio Technica ATH-M50x is essentially the Audio Technica ATH-M50 with a few cosmetic upgrades.
 For the uninitiated, those were Audio Technica’s consumer-grade studio headphones that became wildly popular.

-The ATH-M50X is an extremely comfortable headphone.
-There’s reinforced padding on the headband and the ear cups, which now sport a swiveling design for storage.
+The Audio Technica ATH-M50X is an extremely comfortable headphone.
+There is reinforced padding on the headband and the ear cups, which now sport a swiveling design for storage.

 The clamping force is minimal and despite looking a tad bulky, these headphones only weigh 283 grams, which means that you can wear these all day without feeling any discomfort.
 It also comes with a detachable cable.